Chern-Simons Holography: Boundary Conditions, Contractions and Double Extensions for a Journey Beyond Anti-de Sitter: Generalized IW-contractions

 \section{Generalized IW-contractions}

 A subclass of contractions are the generalized Inönü--Wigner contractions.
-Due to the diagonal form they are very useful for explicit calculations and they go back to work of Doebner and Melsheimer~\cite{67DoebnerGener}. \begin{definition} A contraction $\mathfrak{g} \overset{T(\epsilon)}{\longrightarrow} \mathfrak{g}_T$ is called a \textbf{generalized Inönü--Wigner contraction} (gIW-contraction) if the matrix $T(\epsilon)$ has the form
+Due to their diagonal form they are very useful for explicit calculations.
+They go back to work of Doebner and Melsheimer~\cite{67DoebnerGener}. \begin{definition} A contraction $\mathfrak{g} \overset{T(\epsilon)}{\longrightarrow} \mathfrak{g}_T$ is called a \textbf{generalized Inönü--Wigner contraction} (gIW-contraction) if the matrix $T(\epsilon)$ has the form

 for some basis $\Gb_{1},\dotsc,\Gb_{N}$. \end{definition} Another way to write gIW-contractions is $T(\epsilon) =\mathrm{diag}(\epsilon^{n_{1}}, \dotsc ,\epsilon^{n_{\dim\mathfrak{g}}})$.
 There are no sums over the exponents $n_{a}$, which can be restricted to integer values without loss of generality.
 This includes negative exponents which, as already discussed, render the $\epsilon \to 0$ limit of $T(\epsilon)$ (see \eqref{eq:TgIW}) non-existent.
 Furthermore, the matrices $T(\epsilon)$ for gIW-contractions are not necessarily linear in $\epsilon$, which differentiates them from IW-contractions~\cite{Inonu:1953sp} and Saletan contractions~\cite{Saletan:61}.